dev-null-undefined/table-printer/README.md

 # table-printer
-Linux file content manipulation utility for printing formated table for better read ability
+Linux file content manipulation utility for printing formatted table for better readability

 ## Why

-Have you ever tried reading config file that was in `csv` format and had trouble getting any usefull information out of it at first glance.
-This utility will format the table and color it so that it is easy to read and get sense of what each data means.
+Have you ever tried reading a config file that was in `csv` format and had trouble getting any useful information out of it at first glance.
+This utility will format the table and color it so that it is easy to read and get sense of what you are looking at.

 ### Example:
 > #### Before